- Areas to visit

 For further information visit the Discover Dartmoor website.

-While Dartmoor is probably most famous for its ruggedly beautiful landscape, there’s a lot more to this most dramatic location than just its spectacular good looks.
+While Dartmoor and the beautiful area surrounding it is probably most famous for its ruggedly beautiful landscape, there’s a lot more to this most dramatic location than just its spectacular good looks.
 Visit Devon’s most famous moor and you’ll discover a world where wildlife, history and culture come together to create unforgettable Devon holidays.

 Leading the way for the arts, all things organic, a haven for literary greats and explorers, you will be walking in some awesome footsteps.
 Dartmoor served as the inspiration for Conan Doyle’s classic Sherlock Holmes tale The Hound of the Baskervilles and has also played a significant role in modern cinema, acting as the backdrop for the blockbusting film War Horse.